1. Figure out if you qualify for the family caregiver benefit

 - you must have worked enough hours of during your

-The total number of hours you worked in your qualifying period is called your “insurable hours”.
+The total number of hours you worked in your qualifying period is called your “”.
 To qualify for the family caregiver benefit for children, you usually need 600 insurable hours.

 One parent cannot qualify on behalf the other.
 Caregivers can even collect benefits at the same time and be off work at the same time.
 Before you apply, you should discuss how many weeks of benefits each of you will take.